wilsonliaows/docs/features/trigger-conditions.md

 ![Example does not equal recipe](/assets/images/features/trigger-conditions/example-doesnt-equal-recipe.png)

 *Trigger if **Priority** does not equal “Low”*

+### Valid types
+This condition is valid for all data types, e.g. booleans, string, integers and floats, dates, arrays.

 ### Examples
 | Input  | Condition            | Output |